nbhansen/nbhansen.github.io/_posts/2025-06-22-enhanced-blogging-workflow-d.md

 ## The magic (?!?)
 Its not REALLY magic but okay basically there are five bash scripts for a range of blog-related activities, like creating new posts from a markdown template, formatting images the right way, and accessing and uploading to the ftp-server at the venerable danish hosting company [www.webhosting.dk](https://www.webhosting.dk).
-Check out a diagram of the magic (?!?) here:
+Check out a diagram of the magic (?!?) [here on github](https://github.com/nbhansen/nbhansen.github.io/blob/master/WORKFLOW.md)

 ## so uhm... why not wordpress or something else?
 Well, I am a giant nerd, is the first reason.
 Second, I love the idea of my site here consisting ONLY OF STATIC HTML/CSS/JAVASCRIPT i mean... its so fast right.
 Thats why.